austincloudguru/ansible-role-grafana-agent/README.md

   prometheus_url                             # The URL of the Grafana Cloud Prometheus server loki_url                                   # The URL of the Grafana Cloud Loki server

+# Optional.
+If this variable is not configured, the logs section will not be created.
 grafana_agent_logs:
   - job_name: integrations/node_exporter     # The name of the job
     log_paths: